This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Lemon Butter Sauce

 After the fish is fried on both sides, remove it to a separate plate to prevent overcooking.
-Then add a lot more butter and let it bubble to make brown butter.
-This adds another layer of flavour!
-As soon as it happens, we pour in fresh lemon juice directly to the pan to create a delicious lemon butter sauce.
+It’s then time to add a lot more butter and let it bubble to make brown butter.

 In the end we throw in some capers and serve with freshly chopped parsley.
 A simple dish that is far from plain!
 The lemon butter, which is rich, tangy and salty, is the perfect accompaniment to the mild tasting, white fleshed sole.